EGI-Federation/documentation/content/en/users/training/infrastructure/_index.md

 type: docs
 weight: 100
 description: >
   The training infrastructure on EGI Cloud
 ---

-The training infrastructure is a resource pool within the EGI Federated Cloud infrascture providing IaaS as well ass access services (login, application catalogue and application management portal) for face-to-face events, online training courses or self-paced learning modules.
+The training infrastructure is a resource pool within the EGI Federated Cloud infrascture providing IaaS as well as access services (login, application catalogue and application management portal) for face-to-face events, online training courses or self-paced learning modules.